jesse-prpic/JessePrpic_T1A1/README.md

 So we can begin, I am wanting to clarify my understanding first and understand what you are needing.

-Firstly; Museum's are really cool and we should have SAM displayed on the first page.
-This will bring the customers to know the facade of the building and will start to draw them into the website.
+Firstly; Museums are really cool and we should have SAM displayed on the first page.
+This will bring customers to know the facade of the building and will start to draw them into the website.

 Secondly; we need to have different pages to know where the customers are going and what information they can collect;